 The biggest problem the Redskins have this season is once again, the coaching.
 Redskins head coach Jay Gruden not only looks like a Walmart Auto Care Center assistant manager, but he also coaches like one.
 That’s assuming he even does any real coaching.

 Sean McVay is the offensive coordinator.
-Joe Barry is the defense coordinator.
+Joe Barry is the defensive coordinator.
 In theory, this means Jay Gruden is free to prowl the sidelines looking dumb, thinking of new ways to publicly criticize his team’s quarterback.

 From what I can see, that’s what he’s doing.